ninglesby/brews_clues/README.md

 ### get open weather account

 - I am using the [OpenWeather api](https://openweathermap.org/api) to pull in weather data
-- You can setup an a free account and get a million calls per month which is plenty for just getting.
+- You can setup an a free account and get a million calls per month which is plenty for this project.
-- Once you have an accoutn you can get an API key, you'll need that later.
+- Once you have an account you can get an API key, you'll need that later.

 ### setup raspberry pi